staplemob/staplemob/README.md

 ## ✘ About me

-⌇ My name is StapleMob.
+⌇ My name is furymeow.

 ⌇ I am from Earth.